wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 </div>
 ```

-Not only these posts are opened in horrible modal popups (which are invented by the people who hate tabs), they also can't be opened in a regular way, since they are not links.
+Not only these posts are opened in horrible modal popups (which are invented by the people who hate tabs), they also can’t be opened in a regular way, since they are not links.
 Not to mention the usage of inline styles and huge inline function calls, which are an example of poor code style.

 <hgroup>
     <h4 class="solution">Solution</h4>